adityapk00/light-open-zboard/README.md

 - [ ] address label/names
 - [ ] refresh button
 - [x] Render error message on failed send
-- [ ] sync/resync progress indicator
+- [ ] sync/resync progress indicator (logfile in root can prolly be used for this?)
+- [ ] Detect and render html in memos
+- [ ] Detect and render markdown in memos
+- [ ] Detect binary files and allow their download

 ## Acknowledgements